-- For floating-rate debt instruments, this leads to a change of the nature of the contract and actually changes the instruments initially issued as a floating-rate instruments into an instrument indexed to a fixed rate. - Originally, the debt instrument was offered to potential buyers and was described in the terms and conditions of issue/letter of issue as a floating-rate instrument so the nature of the contract would change.
+- For floating-rate debt instruments, this leads to a change of the nature of the contract and actually changes the instruments initially issued as a floating-rate instruments into an instrument indexed to a fixed rate. - Originally, the debt instrument was offered to potential buyers and was described in the terms and conditions as a floating-rate instrument so the nature of the contract would change.